dandi/handbook/docs/40_initialization.md

 This series of documents explains how to create a new instance of the DANDI project (i.e. a clone of the DANDI Archive).
 It is suggested that you briefly read through each of the documents in this guide before starting.

-Other than cloning repositories and writing code, you'll first need to set up a handful of accounts.
-These accounts help facilitate the creation of services and libraries that eventually can be available to the public.

-The Dandi ecosystem relies on a handful of vendor services to operate:
+The DANDI ecosystem relies on vendor services to operate.
+So first you will need to set up accounts with the following vendors:

-The following accounts must be made to create your Dandi clone in a production setting:

 • **Heroku**